Russian court sets Oct 25 appeal hearing for WNBA star Brittney Griner - NewsBreak

 Entering only her second season as head coach of the LSU Lady Tigers, Kim Mulkey already has flexed the recruiting chops that allowed her to establish the Baylor Lady Bears as a women’s college basketball powerhouse, attracting an impressive collection of players to Baton Rouge.
 Rapper-hooper Flau’jae Johnson, the...

-A former Los Angeles Sparks general manager who alleged in a lawsuit that she was wrongfully fired in 2019 for raising complaints of alleged misconduct by the then-team president and a managing partner has reached a settlement with the team.
+Penny Toler, former Los Angeles Sparks general manager who alleged in a lawsuit that she was wrongfully fired in 2019 for raising complaints of alleged misconduct by the then-team president and a managing partner, has reached a settlement with the team.
+The accord was announced by a Sparks attorney during...

 IN THIS ARTICLE